soumyyy/eclipsn/plan-vps.md

 # VPS Deployment Plan

-This guide outlines how to containerize Pluto’s services and run them on a single low-cost VPS (e.g., Hetzner CX21, DO $8 droplet, etc.).
+This guide outlines how to containerize Eclipsn’s services and run them on a single low-cost VPS (e.g., Hetzner CX21, DO $8 droplet, etc.).
 The stack will live behind an Nginx/Caddy reverse proxy with Docker Compose orchestrating all containers.

 ---